LLotme/vscode-docker/Tasks.md

 | `netCore` | Optional.
 For .NET Core projects, this controls various options (see below). |
 | `node` | Optional.
 For Node.js projects, this controls various options (see below). |

-*Note: Required properties may be automatically inferred based on the option for `platform`.

 `dockerRun` object properties:
 | Property | Description |
 | --- | --- |